rcuocolo/PROSTATEx_masks/README.md

 The **masks are to be used exclusively after conversion of the DICOM files in NIFTI using [dcm2niix](https://github.com/rordenlab/dcm2niix)**.
 There is  a known [issue](https://github.com/rcuocolo/PROSTATEx_masks/issues/9) preventing the correct transposition of the annotations to the original DICOM files.

+The NIFTI files for ADC and axial T2 volumes employed in the segmentation process are also available in the repository within the "Files/lesions/Images/" directory.

 ### Original coordinate markers

 These 3x3 masks are centered on the original lesion coordinates provided in the PROSTATEx dataset and were employed for the quality control assessment and as the basis for successive whole-lesion segmentation.
 For the sake of transparency, they are also included in the dataset in the same format as the lesion masks in the "Original_coordinate_markers" folder.
 This file set includes lesion markers for all axial T2 and ADC images included for each patient.

 ### Prostate and zonal anatomy masks

-The files are in compressed NIFTI (.nii.gz) format, and all segmentations have been performed on axial T2 images (n = 204 exams).
+The files are in compressed NIFTI (.nii.gz) format within the "Files/prostate/" directory.
+All segmentations have been performed on axial T2 images (n = 204 exams).
 Each filename contains the following information (separated by underscores):

 - "PROSTATEx Patient ID"